Jha'Quan Jackson

-Jha'Quan Brian Jackson (born May 15, 2000) is an American professional football wide receiver and return specialist for the New Orleans Saints of the National Football League (NFL).
+Jha'Quan Brian Jackson (born May 15, 2000) is an American professional football wide receiver and return specialist.
 He played college football for the Tulane Green Wave and was selected by the Titans in the sixth round of the 2024 NFL draft.

 Early life

 Jackson attended Hahnville High School in Boutte, Louisiana.
 He played wide receiver and quarterback in high school.
 He committed to Tulane University to play college football.
 Jackson's uncle is Pro Football Hall of Fame safety Ed Reed.

 College career

 Jackson played at Tulane from 2019 to 2023.
 After recording two receptions his first year at Tulane in 2019, he led the team with 31 receptions for 425 yards and eight touchdowns in 2020.
 He had 17 receptions for 294 yards and one touchdown in 2021 and 33 receptions for 554 yards and three touchdowns in 2022.
 As a senior in 2023, Jackson had 26 receptions for 439 yards and four touchdowns over 10 games.